timdisab/timdisab-jekyll/README.md

 # Klisé

-Klisé is minimalist Jekyll theme for running a personal site and blog running on Jekyll.<br>
+Blog theme based on Klisé, a minimalist Jekyll theme for running a personal site and blog running on Jekyll.<br>
-For demo <a href="https://klise.now.sh" target="_blank" rel="noopener">klise.now.sh</a>

 ## Features